Your post pregnancy body, even your very post pregnancy body, looks and feels different.

 2. Leaking urine or worse when you sneeze, laugh or cough; or leaking as you’re rushing to the toilet.

-4. Bulging – Bulging or doming of your abdomen when you do any exercise or movement.
-Or bulging in or from your vagina or rectum.
+4. Bulging or ‘Bearing Down’ from your Tummy or Pelvic Floor – Bulging or doming of your abdomen when you do any exercise or movement.
+Feeling like you’re bearing down, like you can’t keep a tampon in, or like something is falling out or between your legs, in or from your vagina or rectum.

-IF YOU HAVE ANY OF THESE SYMPTOMS, IF YOU’RE WORRIED ABOUT THE WAY YOU’RE FEELING, IF YOU HAVE PAIN… PLEASE GO GET CHECKED OUT BY YOUR DOCTOR OR MIDWIFE RIGHT AWAY.
+IF YOU HAVE ANY OF THESE POST PREGNANCY SYMPTOMS, IF YOU’RE WORRIED ABOUT THE WAY YOU’RE FEELING, IF YOU HAVE PAIN… PLEASE GO GET CHECKED OUT BY YOUR DOCTOR OR MIDWIFE RIGHT AWAY.

-MuTu System is very specifically designed for postpartum women….
+MuTu System is recommended by Women Health Physiotherapists around the world and is very specifically designed for postpartum women….
 For women who have had a baby, recently or a long time ago… It’s safe and it’ll help!
-You can read more about our programs here.

 References: Diane Lee and Associates